Skip to content

 Methods:

-• evolve(steps) — Apply rewrite rule for N steps
+• evolve(steps) — Apply rewrite rule for a non-negative integer number of steps

 • dimension_estimate() — Estimate effective dimension via BFS neighborhood growth: measures how |B(r)| scales with r, fits d from V(r) ~ r^d